Matteo842/SaveState/README.md

     * Configure backup profiles for Steam games directly from the detected list.
 * **Drag & Drop Profile Creation:** Drag a game's shortcut (`.lnk` file) onto the main window to automatically extract the game name and installation path, then initiates a background search for the save location.
 * **Manual Profile Creation:** Easily add any game by specifying a profile name and the path to its save folder.
+* **Multi Profile Creation:**
+    * Drag a folder OR multiple shortcuts on the main window.
+    * You can visualize all the profile of the folder and start searching for the save path;
+    * You can add all the profile visulizing the save path and add all the profile to the list.
 * **Minecraft Java Edition Support:**
     * Automatically locates the default `.minecraft/saves` folder.
     * Lists all installed worlds, reading the world name from `level.dat` if the optional `nbtlib` library is present (falls back to folder name otherwise).